juxt/yada/dev/resources/user-guide.md

 If you spot a typo, misspelling, grammar problem, confusing text, or anything you feel you could improve, please go-ahead and [edit the source](https://github.com/juxt/yada/edit/master/dev/resources/user-guide.md).
-If your contribution is accepted (and possibly even if it isn't) you will have our eternal gratitude, help future readers and be forever acknowledged in the yada documentation as a contributor!
+If your contribution is accepted you will have our eternal gratitude, help future readers and be forever acknowledged in the yada documentation as a contributor!

 [Back to index](/)